vives-ai-edge/ai-edge/docs/meetings/usergroup3/README.md

 ## E.D.&A. use-case

+Sille explained the problem statement of the use case from E.D.&A. about the induction cooker touch button.
+The goals and possible approach was exploited.

 * Comments:
   * No specific remarks from the user group.

 ## TML use-case

+Lotte showed her progress on the TML use case to detect cars, bikes and humans crossing the street.
+She showed that she can detect and track the objects.
+Further work has to be done to generalise the network, she needs more data and retrain the model.
+Also further optimisation of the model is possible.

 * Comments:
   * Peter Papics (TML): In the meantime we have collected a lot more video material (for other development purposes).
 We would be very happy to share those, so you could have more data to improve the accuracy.